p-project/p-api/README.md

 P-API
 =====

-Welcome to the P-Platform API made with API-Platform.
+Welcome to the P-Platform API made with [API-Platform](https://api-platform.com/).

 Installation
 ------------

 ### PHP

-The project requires PHP 7.1.
-To install the project:
-Run the following command to check if your system meets the requirements:
+The project requires PHP 7.0.
+To install the project, run the following command to check if your system meets the default requirements:

 ```sh
 ./bin/symfony_requirements
 ```

-Install composer by following the instructions here: https://getcomposer.org.
+Install [Composer](https://getcomposer.org) globally on your system.

-### Postgresql
+### PostgreSQL

-Download and install it https://www.postgresql.org/download/
+Download and install [PostgreSQL](https://www.postgresql.org/download/) on your system.

-If want to use P-API default settings
+If you want to use P-API default settings, you can create a `postgres` user with a `postgres` password:

 ```
 sudo su - postgres
 psql template1